BoredOtter/hms/README.md

 - If you are using Linux, run the `LinuxSetup.sh` script.

 After successfully setting up minikube just run `tilt up` in the root directory of the project.
 This will start the development environment and open the browser with tilt UI.
+## Creating HMS realm in Keycloak
+- Open the Keycloak admin console at `auth.hms.test`
+- Login with the admin credentials (username: `admin`, password: `admin`)
+- Create a new realm by importing the `hms-realm.json` file from the `keycloak` directory

+## Accessing the Example Client App
+- Open the browser and navigate to `hms.test`